 All air-cooled refrigeration equipment requires fresh air intake to dissipate the heat generated by the cooling unit.
 The fresh air intake CANNOT come from the wine cellar space - it must come from space outside the cellar.
 Designed for indoor use only, 1800QTL-ECX units are preferred for temperature-controlled conditions that don't exceed 85F.

-CellarPro's 1800QTL wine cooling unit was engineered to provide super-quiet temperature and humidity control for small to medium size wine cabinets
+CellarPro's 1800QTL-ECX wine cooling units (1/8 Ton Nominal) were engineered to provide super-quiet temperature and humidity control for small to medium size wine cabinets.